Ozakinn/Filipino-Recipe/README.md

 ## Community
-**This application will no longer update for new feature and some bugs.
-But it will be maintained.**
+**This app will no longer receive updates for new features (unless I have time).
+However, it will be maintained.**

 Please start a GitHub Issue if you have a problem.